gctools-outilsgc/aurora-design-system/documentation/pages/system vocabulary.md

 1.  (n) A label that is indexed which groups content.

-2.  (v) To put a label on a peice of content.
+2.  (v) To put a label on a piece of content.

 **Timestamp:** (n) A record of the time content was produced on or uploaded to the application.